Motorcycle Crash Shows Bioethicist The Dark Side Of Quitting Opioids Alone

 On why it was so hard to find a doctor to help him taper opioids

 I asked myself that question every day, every hour for a very long time.
-And once I transitioned from being an opioid patient to being an opioid researcher the answer I came to was something like, "a lot of doctors don't know, so this is just a knowledge gap."
+And once I transitioned from being an opioid patient to being an opioid researcher the answer I came to was something like "a lot of doctors don't know, so this is just a knowledge gap."
 So this is probably the best description of my plastic surgeon.
 He just had no idea how to do this.
 And that's understandable, because clinicians — doctors — don't get a lot of pain education in medical school.
 It's not required — a bunch of them get zero — and, on average, you only get a handful of hours.
 So there's a knowledge gap for sure.

 On being sent to an addiction clinic

-We call addiction clinics and they very nicely and very gently said, "Boy, you are not our job.
+We called addiction clinics and they very nicely and very gently said, "Boy, you are not our job.
 We're dealing with people who might die from a heroin overdose anytime they get turned away.
 We're triaging here.
 You just took too many pain meds.
 You just need your prescriber to get you off them."

 On the ways in which money plays a role in opioid use

-Opioids are dirt cheap, because a bunch of them have been off-patent for decades, and these other sorts of therapies can be really expensive. ...
+Opioids are dirt cheap, because a bunch of them have been off patent for decades, and these other sorts of therapies can be really expensive. ...
 A lot of what I was supposed to do to help that pain was physical therapy.
-Physical therapy stopped getting coverage by my insurance when I turned over the New Year.
+Physical therapy stopped getting coverage by my insurance when I turned over the new year.
 And I no longer hit my deductible, so it was too expensive.
 So I stopped.
 Because I was a relatively new faculty member — I couldn't afford it.
 And so I keep thinking, well, surely a bunch of other people would also struggle to pay for this.

 So there are all of these different methods for handling pain that they could be arrows in the quiver of medicine, but they're hard.
 They get covered less.
 They're expensive.
 And so what do we know about opioids?
 Well, they're incredibly cheap.
 Morphine is a couple cents per dose.
 And they are easy.
 You give them to the patient, the patient feels better immediately.
 You give pills to a patient who comes in complaining about pain, they leave happy.
 So this really led me to investigate this, like, deep system of perverse incentives that have pushed us toward just prescribing opioids instead of doing something more integrative and holistic.